-Holiday Veggie Tray
+Simple Veggie Tray Ideas

 Our classic Holiday Veggie Tray includes a wide variety of raw and blanched vegetables as well as a recipe for an easy peasy homemade ranch dressing for dipping.
 If ranch dressing isn’t your thing, serve any one of your favorite homemade or store bought dips instead.

 For kids veggie platters, keep the selection simple and create kooky faces out of veggies for a fun presentation.
 Or, try our recipe for these individual Mini Veggie Cups.

 In this recipe, we’ve also included tips and tricks for putting together the absolute best veggie platter to fit any holiday.
 Need an Easter Veggie Tray?
 Fill ‘er up with spring favorites like asparagus, radishes and snap peas.
 Or, for a Thanksgiving Veggie Tray hollow out mini pumpkins to serve your dips in.

 There are so many great options for easy veggie tray ideas, including: